Will Donald Trump be able to save TikTok in the US? – DW – 01/07/2025

 TikTok enjoys immense popularity in the US, with around 170 million users — roughly half the population — using the app, including for news consumption.

-"The bigger issue for the company is the loss of face if they're forced to sell one of their crown jewels," he told DW, adding that US investors would, however, be affected by a ban since about 60% of the company is owned by investment firms, many of which are based in the US and Japan.
+"The bigger issue for the company is the loss of face if they're forced to sell one of their crown jewels," he told DW.
+He added that that US investors would, however, be affected by a ban, since about 60% of the company is owned by investment firms, many of which are based in the US and Japan.
 Among them is Jeff Yass, a major TikTok investor and prominent donor to the US Republican Party.

 This article was originally written in German.